-Tear down the wall!”
-Co-Producer Bob Ezrin shared a writing credit for helping to transform the track from its original very dark tone into a big, over-the-top theatrical finale.
+Tear down the wall!
+Co-Producer Bob Ezrin shared a writing credit for helping to transform this track from a dark, sinister song into a big, over-the-top theatrical finale.

 A short 0:35 snippet of Waters’ original demo recording of “Trial by Puppet” can be heard on the Work In Progress disc on the Immersion edition.
-Musically, it’s much different from the version that was released.
+Musically, it is much different from the version that was released.
 The overall tone ranges from dark and sinister to downright surreal.
-Rather than being an underlying leitmotif within the music, the “Bricks Theme” is more prevalent throughout as the verses are sung as a reprise of the iconic 8-note musical phrase.
+Rather than being an underlying leitmotif within the music, the “Bricks Theme” is more prevalent throughout as the verses are sung as a reprise of the iconic eight-note musical phrase.

 A small lyric change was made at the last minute after the album artwork has been sent out for print.
 In the last verse of the album version, The Judge says

 “Since my friend you have revealed your deepest fear,